-(a) In the event that Rejected Waste is inadvertently accepted at the Composting Site, the Owner shall ensure that all Rejected Waste:

-(i) is stored in a way that ensures that no adverse effects result from such storage;

-(ii) is segregated from all other Organic Waste;

-(iii) is handled and removed from the Composting Site in accordance with O.Reg.
-347 and the EPA; and

-(iv) is removed from the Composting Site within three (3) days of its receipt or as acceptable to the District Manager;

-(b) In the event that Rejected Waste is inadvertently accepted at the Composting Site, a record shall be made in the daily log book or in an electronic file of the reason why the waste was rejected and of the origin of the waste, if known; and ii) In the event that Rejected Waste is transferred to the Waste Transfer Station, it shall be handled on a priority basis and removed from the Waste Transfer Station on the same day that the transfer of Rejected Waste occurred on.
+- (a) In the event that Rejected Waste is inadvertently accepted at the Composting Site, the Owner shall ensure that all Rejected Waste: - (i) is stored in a way that ensures that no adverse effects result from such storage; - (ii) is segregated from all other Organic Waste; - (iii) is handled and removed from the Composting Site in accordance with O.Reg.
+347 and the EPA; and - (iv) is removed from the Composting Site within three (3) days of its receipt or as acceptable to the District Manager; - (b) In the event that Rejected Waste is inadvertently accepted at the Composting Site, a record shall be made in the daily log book or in an electronic file of the reason why the waste was rejected and of the origin of the waste, if known; and - (c) i) Rejected Waste may be transferred to the Waste Transfer Station in a covered container; and - ii) In the event that Rejected Waste is transferred to the Waste Transfer Station, it shall be handled on a priority basis and removed from the Waste Transfer Station on the same day that the transfer of Rejected Waste occurred on.